roderickperez/open-DARTS/paper.md

 > Illustrates the research purpose of the software and places it in the context of related work (other software packages doing similar simulations with references and how is DARTS special.
 Also list here other software packages that are pertinent to DARTS, for example dependencies, darts-flash?).

 The openDARTS framework is fully validated and benchmarked for geothermal, CO2 sequestration, gas storage, hydrocarbon production and induced seismicity applications.
-The framework design and parallel implementations for CPU and GPU architectures provides an exceptional level of flexibility and performance: up to two orders of magnitude faster than the best academic and commercial software analogues.
-> @Luisa: Should we add some references here?

-Advanced inverse capabilities based on adjoint gradients allowed to effectively address data assimilation, risk analysis and uncertainty quantification for energy transition applications.
+The framework design and parallel implementations for CPU and GPU architectures provides an exceptional level of flexibility and performance.
+Furthermore, advanced inverse capabilities based on adjoint gradients allowed to effectively address data assimilation, risk analysis and uncertainty quantification for energy transition applications.

 openDARTS is designed to use Python as its user interface, which makes it widely used in educational and research institutions for both introductory and advanced programming.
-It is a reservoir simulators with advanced capabilities that is not reliant on proprietary software, reducing significantly the entry barrier for researchers and students interested in energy transition applications for the subsurface.
+It is a reservoir simulator with advanced capabilities that is not reliant on proprietary software, reducing significantly the entry barrier for researchers and students interested in energy transition applications for the subsurface.

 # Key features